OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Node.js (version 10+)](https://nodejs.org/)
 - Windows 10, 11
-- [Microsoft Edge](https://www.microsoft.com/edge) A combination of platform and Office application that supports Microsoft Edge Legacy with with the original webview (EdgeHTML) as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+- [Microsoft Edge](https://www.microsoft.com/edge) A combination of platform and Office application that supports Microsoft Edge Legacy with with the original webview (EdgeHTML) as explained in [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 ## Install and use the debugger